The shape of worm behavior

 It is easy to manipulate their genes, which you may do to simulate a genetic disorder that occurs in humans.

-A large percentage of their genes are homologous to human genes.
-For example, C. elegans have a gene related to their coordination which is very similar to a gene in humans that affects the inner ear and is linked with certain balance disorders.
+A large percentage of their genes correspond directly to human genes.
+For example, C. elegans have a gene related to their coordination which is very similar to a gene in humans that affects the inner ear and is linked with some balance disorders.

 These worms are convenient for experimentation and can give insight into the functioning of the human body and various human disorders and diseases, so C. elegans research is an efficient stepping stone for creating and iterating on theories and treatments for human problems.